CybSec113/SchwabAPI/README.md

 **Set timer**: NEW!
 Crontab command now actually runs the token refresh, so set it and forget it!
 If you forget to remove the crontab, Schwab will no longer refresh the token after 24 hours.
 Remove the crontab via `crontab -r` or `crontab -e` if you have other crontab entries.
+On my machine, it also announces when the token is getting refreshed so I don't literally forget about it!

 ## option_tickers.py
 Usage: `python option_tickers.py <(T)o API | (F)rom API> <infile> > <outfile>`